Phases of cold holographic QCD: baryons, pions and rho mesons: Numerical evaluation

 This procedure can be employed for the thermodynamic properties of the various phases but also for the phase diagram in the $\bar{\mu}_B$-$\bar{\mu}_I$ plane.
 To this end, the phase with lowest free energy has to be determined for each pair $(\bar{\mu}_B,\bar{\mu}_I)$.
 It is very tedious to compute the free energy for all possible phases in a sufficiently fine grid in the $\bar{\mu}_B$-$\bar{\mu}_I$ plane.
-Therefore, we set up specific calculations for the first-order phase transition curves, which simultaneously solves for the two phases that coexist on such a line supplemented by the condition that their free energies be the same.
+Therefore, we set up specific calculations for the first-order phase transition curves, which simultaneously solve for the two phases that coexist on such a line supplemented by the condition that their free energies be the same.
 The relevant second-order transitions can also be computed directly along the lines already discussed in the previous section for the specific phases.
 The resulting phase diagram -- the main result of our paper -- is shown in Fig.\ \ref{fig:pdphysical} and discussed in Sec.\ \ref{sec:intro}.
 It includes the curve in the $\mu_B$-$\mu_I$ plane for neutron star matter, where we have added the constraints of Sec.\ \ref{sec:NSmatter}.
-For this phase diagram we have matched our parameters to QCD properties as we discuss now.
+For this phase diagram we have fitted our parameters to basic meson properties of QCD.
+This is explained in the following subsection, together with an alternative fit that takes into account properties of symmetric nuclear matter.